AnssiPeltola/PassThePigs/README.md

 # PassThePigs

-Project of making Pass the Pigs game into console game.
-Using C#.
+Pass The Pigs game in console.
+Using C#
-Work in progress.